c-pg-vega/c-pg-vega/README.md

 I'm a Computer Science Engineer interested in Robotics and Back-End Development.
 About Me

-    🎓 Graduated with a degree in Computer Science Engineering 🤖 Passionate about Robotics and how it can shape our future 💻 Enjoy working on Back-End Development projects
+    🎓 Graduating with a B.S degree in Computer Science Engineering 🤖 Passionate about Robotics and how it can shape our future 💻 Enjoy working on Back-End Development projects
     🌎 Love to learn about different cultures and languages